 - UK airlines will be able to use leased aircraft to provide the services referred to in the Connectivity Regulation subject to the approval of the aviation authority in the relevant EU member state.
 However, to the extent that aircraft are wet leased from outside of the UK then that leasing should be justified on the basis of exceptional need, seasonal capacity needs or operational difficulties and should not exceed the duration needed to overcome that need or difficulty.

 - The EU Commission can take action to restrict the rights afforded to UK airlines under the Connectivity Regulation where it believes that those rights are not reciprocated for EU airlines in the UK (including with respect to competition).

 - The exercise of the right will be subject to the relevant UK airline securing approval from the civil aviation authorities of all of the member state destinations to which it flies.
-In addition, UK airlines will need to obtain an EASA Part-TCO (Third Country Operator) authorisation.
-EASA permitted UK airlines to start to apply for a Part-TCO from January 7, 2019.
+In addition, UK airlines will need to obtain an EASA Part-TCO (Third Country Operator) authorization.
+EASA permitted UK airlines to start applying for a Part-TCO beginning January 7, 2019.

 - The Connectivity Regulation prohibits EU member states from entering into separate bilateral air services agreements with the UK pending the earlier of (i) the negotiation of a comprehensive air services agreement between the EU and the UK and (ii) March 30, 2020.